RamiKrispin/deploy-flex-actions/README.md

 ## Repository structure

-Below is the list of the tutorial main folders:
+Below is the list of the tutorial repository main folders:

 ``` shell